nick-ulle/bag-of-tricks/chapters/remote-computing.md

 ```

-The port can be pretty much any large number (edited)
+The port can be pretty much any large number.

 **On your local machine**, use `ssh` to forward local connections to the port
 to the allocated node on Farm: